Sylvia Pankhurst: Death and commemoration

-Pankhurst died in Addis Ababa in 1960, aged 78, and received a full state funeral at which Haile Selassie named her "an honorary Ethiopian".
+Pankhurst died in Addis Ababa, Ethiopia, in 1960, aged 78, and received a full state funeral at which Haile Selassie named her "an honorary Ethiopian".
 She is the only foreigner buried in front of Holy Trinity Cathedral in Addis Ababa, in a section reserved for patriots of the Italian war.

 Pankhurst's name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, Westminster, London.
 There is a two-dimensional silhouette constructed of Corten steel representing Pankhurst as a campaigning suffragette in Mile End Park, Bethnal Green, London.
-She is also the subject of a mural, completed 2018 by Jerome Davenport, on the gable-end of the Lord Morpeth pub on Old Ford Road in Bow, London.
-It is next door to the house in which she lived between 1914 and 1924 while working with the ELFS and WSF.
+She is also the subject of a mural, completed 2018 by Jerome Davenport, on the gable end of the Lord Morpeth pub on Old Ford Road in Bow, London.
+It is next door to the house in which she lived between 1914 and 1924 while working with the ELFS and WSF.Angela Down portrayed her in the 1974 TV mini-series "Shoulder to Shoulder" and Alexandra Donnachie in the dramatised documentary "Suffragettes with Lucy Worsley" in 2018.

-In October 2022, London's Old Vic Theatre announced for 25 January 2023 the world premiere of Sylvia, a hip hop musical about Pankhurst.
+In October 2022, London's Old Vic Theatre announced for 25 January 2023 the world premiere of Sylvia, a hip-hop musical about Pankhurst.
 Directed and choreographed by Kate Prince, it seek to tell her story to "younger and more diverse audiences".